lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 * STATIC and DYNAMIC Objects from outer rooms will not sprawl into internal rooms.
 If you want objects to cross these portals, place them in the internal room.
 This is to prevent large objects like terrain sections sprawling into entire buildings, and rendering when not necessary.

 # Appendix
+## Creating Rooms and Portals in Blender (or other modeling tools)
+There is actually another way of creating rooms.
+In order to allow users to build levels almost entirely within modeling programs such as Blender, rooms can start life as `Spatial`s (or `Empties` in blender).
+As long as you use a special naming convention, the `RoomManager` will automatically convert these Spatials to Rooms during the conversion phase.

+The naming convention is as follows:
+* Prefix `Room_`
+* Suffix should be the name you choose to give the room, e.g. `Lounge`, `Kitchen` etc.

+E.g. `Room_Lounge`.

+`Portal`s have some restrictions to work properly.
+They should be convex, and the polygon points should be in the same plane.
+The accuracy to the plane does not have to be exact, the system will automatically average the direction of the portal plane.
+Once converted to a `Portal` node, the snapping to the portal plane is enforced, and the vertices are specified (and editable) as 2d coordinates in the inspector, rather than 3d points.
+The orientation of the `Portal` is then defined by the transform of the `Portal` node.

 ## Portal Point Editing
 Portals are defined by a combination of the transform of the Portal node, and by a set of points which form the corners.